Things to do in Ljubljana: A travel guide to Slovenia’s capital

 Cukrarna

 This impressive sugar factory has been converted into a contemporary art center.
-While the building itself is beautiful for architecture lovers, the truth is that the exhibitions hosted in Cukrarna are high-quality.
-When I visited it, I discovered emerging artists and the installations were fascinating.
+While the building itself is beautiful for architecture lovers, the exhibitions at Cukrarna are of high quality.
+When I visited, I discovered emerging artists and installations that were fascinating.
 Cukrarna also has a nice cafe where you can unwind after seeing the exhibitions.
-You can read more about Cukrarna Gallery here.

 Museum of Contemporary Art Metelkova